Sprinterzzj/apmla_material/readme.md

 **Tutorials**: Wednesdays 16:15-18pm  at TTR2 in Cyber Valley Campus.

-**Registration**: Register (informally) to the course if you want to receive general course and assignment information via:  https://forms.gle/eqqijGzksdtdbtus8

 For the EXAM, NEED to officially register  either via Campus / ALMA or written if the student cannot register online (closer to the exam date).

 **Grading** : Maximum between 70\% written exam+30\% assignments and 100\% exam.